Asambhav: Development

-In 2002, Rai planned to shift to the action thriller genre after Pyaar Ishq Aur Mohabbat.
+In 2001, Rai planned to shift to the action thriller genre after the failure of his romance film Pyaar Ishq Aur Mohabbat.
 In an interview with Filmfare Online, Rai said, "I listened to several people's opinions.
 I made the film ('PIAM') not on intuition and belief but on marketing strategies and counsels from trade persons insisting that love stories were the trend of the day."
-In that same year, Rai started his new project with a comeback to action genre and titled it Asambhav.
+Rai started his new project with a comeback to action genre and titled it Asambhav.

 Casting

-After planning Asambhav, Rai signed Arjun Rampal as the hero of the movie as Rampal had worked as the hero of Rai's previous directorial venture Pyaar Ishq Aur Mohabbat.
+Rai initially planned Asambhav as a three-hero film.
+Arjun Rampal, who made his acting debut with Rai's previous directorial venture Pyaar Ishq Aur Mohabbat, was initially signed as the first male lead.
+Anil Kapoor and Sunil Shetty were also rumored to be attached to the project but Rai eventually changed the script, making it a solo hero film with Rampal as the protagonist of the movie.
 Aishwarya Rai was signed as the heroine.
-Rampal and Rai were in Dil Ka Rishta that released on 17 January 2003 and Asambhav marked their second pairing.
+Rampal and Rai had acted in Dil Ka Rishta that released on 17 January 2003 and Asambhav marked their second pairing.
 However, Rai backed out in 2003, and Priyanka Chopra was cast in as the female lead.

 Naseeruddin Shah was recruited to essay the role of the villain as he had worked with Rai as a hero in Tridev and as a villain in Mohra.
 Shah had earned critical acclaim for his villainous performance in Rai's Mohra and had earned a nomination for Filmfare Award for Best Performance in a Negative Role at the 40th Filmfare Awards.
 Noticing on Shah's previous success in a negative role, Rai cast him as the villain in his latest action thriller.
 The total cast was of 55 artists including model turned actress Dipannita Sharma, Tom Alter and Sharat Saxena among others.

 During the music launch, Rajiv Rai was interviewed on casting models in important roles.
 He said, "I wanted a very western look to the film; I wanted it to look stylish.
 I have roped in many models because I wanted my film to look fresh and stylish.
 Models have a lot of exposure, and they are very confident in front of the camera.
 There are a lot of fresh faces coming into acting.
 I wanted fresh faces for my film.
 The modeling industry can act.
 It's not fair to pinpoint.
 Arjun (Rampal) himself was a model."